Yumin2019/flutter_splash_sample/README.md

   assets:
      - assets/images/
 ```
+#### *At least one time, you have to build on flutter project for proper processing.

 in sample, I guess you cannot see your dialog screen(cause it's lightweight)
 if you want to see the change more clearly. follow these steps.